 Auto-fetched .

-Both Fluxer and Rocket.Chat have their unique strengths and serve similar purposes effectively.
+Rocket.Chat appears to have several advantages over Fluxer, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX.
 However, they differ in their additional technology choices: Fluxer uses Python, Golang, Rust, Ruby while Rocket.Chat leverages SCSS, Meteor.